 Professor Walsh has received innumerous grant awards such as the "New Mexico Small Business Assistance Program - Sandia National Laboratories" and "New Mexico Small Business Assistance Program - Los Alamos National Laboratory."
 In 2017, Professor Walsh is spearheading the "Project Management" Program at Anderson in conjunction with Los Alamos Laboratories.

 He teaches a number of entrepreneurship courses, including Technology Forecasting and Assessment, Projects in Technology Management, Technology Commercialization and the Global Environment, among other courses.

 Professor Walsh is a visiting Professor at the Nikos School, University of Twente where he holds the Von Kronenberg Visiting Professorship.

 Department Contact Information

-The MOT Concentration falls within the Finance, International, Technology & Entrepreneurship (FITE) Department.
-For more information about this department, including contact information for the department chair, please visit the FITE Department Website.
+The MOT Concentration falls within the Finance, International and Innovation (FII) Department.
+For more information about this department, including contact information for the department chair, please visit the FII Department Website.